scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-01-30-guide-for-software-engineers-wanting-to-learn-machine-learning.md

 - [Principal Component Analysis](https://towardsdatascience.com/a-one-stop-shop-for-principal-component-analysis-5582fb7e0a9c){:target="_blank" rel="noopener nofollow"} ([Dimensionality Reduction](https://towardsdatascience.com/dimensionality-reduction-for-machine-learning-80a46c2ebb7e){:target="_blank" rel="noopener nofollow"}) with [Scikit-Learn](https://scikit-learn.org/stable/auto_examples/decomposition/plot_pca_3d.html){:target="_blank" rel="noopener nofollow"} [example](https://scikit-learn.org/stable/auto_examples/decomposition/plot_pca_iris.html){:target="_blank" rel="noopener nofollow"}
 - A [brief explanation](https://towardsdatascience.com/brief-on-recommender-systems-b86a1068a4dd){:target="_blank" rel="noopener nofollow"} of [Building](https://towardsdatascience.com/how-to-build-a-simple-recommender-system-in-python-375093c3fb7d){:target="_blank" rel="noopener nofollow"} a [Recommender Systems](https://towardsdatascience.com/introduction-to-recommender-systems-6c66cf15ada){:target="_blank" rel="noopener nofollow"}

-Now you have a map of the ML landscape.
+--

+## Check Your Gears

+As you begin your ML journey, it is time to check your gears and get a hang of the map and compass.

+### Beware of blind spots

+**Deterministic logic** is ingrained in Software Engineers.
+But machine learning is statistical in nature.
+We need to learn to accept that the model will not work correctly on all inputs.
+Fixing it for a particular input will most likely degrade overall performance.
+Learning that was the biggest struggle I had.

+You may be surprised that a unit test that has been passing, may start failing even without any code change.
+It can happen due to the random partitioning of training data into the train, validate, and test sets.
+Random partitioning can result in a slightly different model.
+And that model can coincidently fail on the input used in that unit test.
+You need to internalize the notion of **statistical correctness**.

+### Map

+You learned about the three most prominent machine learning techniques: linear regression, classification, and clustering.
+You know about neural networks and applications of deep learning.
+You also got a list of courses and books for in-depth knowledge.
+You also have a list of articles for most important topics and techniques.
+All of it together gives you an overview of the ML landscape.
+That is your **map**.
 You are ready to go on the journey of learning how ML models work.

 ### Compass